rockstor/rockstor-doc/soho.rst

 Installation and Setup
 ----------------------

-If you want to install RockStor on to one of the Hard Drives in the system, just continue with the installation process as described in :ref:`quickstartguide`.
+If you want to install Rockstor on to one of the Hard Drives in the system, just continue with the installation process as described in :ref:`quickstartguide`.
 But if you like to install it on to a USB flash drive, just plug in a USB flash drive with at least 8 GB capacity and select it